-This is one of the longest-running film music e-zines providing hundreds of CD reviews.
+This is one of the longest-running film music e-zines providing hundreds of CD reviews over the years.

-Also there have been book reviews, film composer tributes, web surveys, and much more over these past 25 years.
+Also, there have been book reviews, film composer tributes, web surveys, and more over the past years.

-Film Music Review (FMR) was first published on AOL beginning in 1998.
+Film Music Review (FMR) was first published online beginning in 1998.

-In 2020, it was moved to this new location and some information is still available at the old FMR location — go here.
+In 2020, it was moved to this new location.
+Some information is still available at the old FMR location — go here.

 Check out the reviews and other items from the drop-down list at the top of this page,

-including Film Music in Focus, listed in the order of their appearance over the years from 2007 onward.
+including the titles in Film Music in Focus, listed in the order of their appearance over the years from 2007 onward.

 Volume I, Number 1 (July 8, 1998):

-These are the comments sent in after that first issue:
+These are the comments sent in after the first issue:

-Here is the list of the soundtrack and compilation CDs which received the highest rating (****) in that first issue in 1998:
+Here are the abbreviated remarks about the soundtrack and compilation CDs which received the highest rating (****)

 Soundtracks: